Back to Health News & Stories

 Gardening safety

 Gardening is a great activity, providing low-impact exercise, as well as personal satisfaction from creating beautiful landscaping to harvesting healthy fruits and vegetables.
-However, even gardening has potential for injuries, including:
+However, even gardening has potential for hand injuries, including:

 • Cuts